-Artists who are not resident in the UK but are resident in the EU are welcome to submit work.
+Artists who are not resident in the UK but are resident in the EU or elsewhere are welcome to submit work.
 If your work is sold at the exhibition you have a responsibility to register and account for UK VAT with H.M.
 Revenue & Customs.
 Artists without a UK residence (known as 'NETPs' - non-established taxable persons) can find further details on 'NETP' status and how to register for VAT at http://www.hmrc.gov.uk, (HM Revenue & Customs Reference: Notice 700/1, Mar 2014) under the heading 'Should I be registered for VAT?'
 Please note: the registration process can take up to 4 weeks.
 Please address any questions you may have to the VAT Helpline on tel. no. 0300 200 3700 or Outside UK: +44 2920 501 261.

 Artists sending work from abroad should use a picture carrier.
 Many artists use Picture Post as they offer a packing and delivery service for our exhibitions (we do not accept any liability for their services).
 Picture Post - Tel: 0044 (0)1302 711011 / Mobile: 07833 450788 / Email: email@example.com

 For full terms and conditions, click here.

 There are many prizes and awards available to win, including:

 The Charles Pears Award: For an outstanding work by a non-member, to be chosen by the RSMA Selection Committee.
 Any medium.
 Value £500

 The Classic Boat Prize: For work broadly celebrating the subject matter of Classic Boat magazine (in particular wooden boats and yachts, or traditional crafts associated with them).
 Any medium.
 The winning work will be illustrated in Classic Boat